-While we like a haggis hunt game as much as the next yin.
-Let’s face it – if haggis or haggi were in fact cute little fury animals found in the highlands at least one bam pot celebrity would be turning up to open an envelope with their pet haggis in tow.
+We like a haggis hunt game as much as the next yin, but let’s face it – if haggis or haggi were in fact cute little furry animals found in the Highlands, at least one bampot celebrity would be turning up to open an envelope with their pet haggis in tow.

 And while haggis famously contains offal (lamb lungs & beef liver & heart) we can assure it is anything but awful!
 Simply speaking haggis is a blend of lamb, beef, oatmeal, onions and spices.
 It’s basically a spicy alternative to mince and we highly recommend you trying out haggis lasagna or haggis nachos – yum!

-While we can understand initial nerves at trying something new – haggis is a delicious and versatile ingredient and we are the proud suppliers of the UK’s best-selling haggis – we predict selling over 1 million haggis during Burns 2019 alone!
-That’s a lot of haggis – it surely can’t be that bad!
+We can understand initial nerves at trying something new but haggis is a delicious and versatile ingredient, and we we would know, as the proud suppliers of the UK’s best-selling haggis.
+We predict selling over 1 million haggis during Burns 2019 alone!
+That’s a lot of haggis, so it surely can’t be that bad.
 Try it!
 You might like it!

-We also make the UK’s best-selling Vegetarian Haggis which is a delicious blend of vegetables, oats and lentils.
-Our vegetarian haggis is also certified as suitable for Vegans so I guess it is the best-selling Vegan Haggis too!
-Lots of people think ‘Vegetarian’ products are only for vegetarians but as more and more people look to reduce their meat intake we cannot recommend trying out our Veggie haggis more.
+We also make the UK’s best-selling vegetarian haggis which is a delicious blend of vegetables, oats and lentils.
+Our vegetarian haggis is also certified as suitable for vegans, so I guess it is the best-selling vegan haggis too!
+Lots of people think ‘Vegetarian’ products are only for vegetarians but as more and more people look to reduce their meat intake we cannot recommend trying out our veggie haggis more.
 It is delicious!
-Why not give Vegetable Quesadilla a try!?
+Why not give a Vegetable Quesadilla a try!?

 Gluten Free Haggis

 Our best-selling haggis has been evolved by our team of award-winning chefs and butchers for those wishing or needing to avoid gluten in their everyday diet.